brhillman/brhillman.github.io/cv.md

 A.S., Shoreline Community College, Seattle, WA, 2005

 ### Research Experience
+Research Scientist, Department of Atmospheric Science, Sandia National Laboratories, Albuquerque, NM, Spring 2017-present
+  - Improving understanding of Arctic cloud processes and model biases through high resolution atmospheric modeling and observations.
+  - Development and analysis of cutting-edge techniques for improved simulation in global climate models, including the use and development of super-parameterization and regionally-fined meshes.

-Postdoctoral Appointee, Department of Atmospheric Science, Sandia National Laboratories, Albuquerque, NM, Summer 2016–present
+Postdoctoral Appointee, Department of Atmospheric Science, Sandia National Laboratories, Albuquerque, NM, Summer 2016–Spring 2017
   - Improving understanding of Arctic cloud processes and model biases through high resolution atmospheric modeling and observations.
   - Development and analysis of cutting-edge techniques for improved simulation in global climate models, including the use and development of super-parameterization and regionally-fined meshes.